sbhenderson/nellis-scanner/README.md

 # Nellis Scanner

-A .NET 9 application for tracking electronics auctions on Nellis Auctions.
+A .NET 9 application for tracking auctions on Nellis Auctions.

+## Foreword

+This repository is 99% agentic AI using GitHub Copilot with Claude Sonnet 3.7.
+This is merely a test project.

 ## Features

-- **Real-time Auction Monitoring**: Tracks electronics auctions from Nellis Auctions with retail price high-to-low sorting.
+- **Real-time Auction Monitoring**: Tracks auctions from Nellis Auctions with retail price high-to-low sorting.
 - **Price History Tracking**: Records price and bid history for auctions over time.
 - **Automatic Scanning**: Scans for new auctions every 5 minutes, with more frequent checks for auctions closing soon.
 - **Web Interface**: Blazor Server-rendered UI for viewing current auctions and their price history.